vocdoni/census3/api/README.md

 ### GET `/strategies/{strategyID}/size`
-Returns the estimated size of the resulting census based on the strategy related to the queue ID.
+Enqueue the calculation of the size of a census generated for the provided strategy.

 - 📥 response: